-- Funding.
-Colorado and the Denver metro area face serious funding shortages for meeting the needs of economically and socially needy older adults in the region.
-Regional and statewide assessments show that existing revenue sources are insufficient to meet current needs for services such home modifications, meals, transportation to medical appointments, and health promotion.
-Thus, enhancements to existing sources and development of more reliable sources are necessary.
-DRCOG supports: - ➤ Increased funding for programs providing services to older adults and their caregivers, especially services that support individuals continuing to live independently in their homes and communities. - Perforts to use state funds for programs that provide prescription drugs more efficiently and effectively.
-This would include efforts to reduce the costs of purchasing such prescription drugs to enable those programs to better serve their growing caseloads. - Increasing the appropriations to the State Funding for Senior Services line item in the Long Bill.
-This includes increasing the continuing appropriation to the Older Coloradan's Fund, as well as any additional state General Fund monies that might become available.
+- Increased funding for programs providing services to older adults and their caregivers, especially services that support individuals continuing to live independently in their homes and communities. - Efforts to use state funds for programs that provide prescription drugs more efficiently and effectively.
+This would include efforts to reduce the costs of purchasing such prescription drugs to enable those programs to better serve their growing caseloads.

+- Increasing the appropriations to the State Funding for Senior Services line item in the Long Bill.
+This includes increasing the continuing appropriation to the Older Coloradans Fund, as well as any additional state General Fund monies that might become available.
 DRCOG specifically supports a stable, long-term funding source that increases to meet the growing needs for services.
 This also would provide a level of funding certainty that would improve yearly program planning for needed services. - Action by the General Assembly to fully fund the required share to match federal funds that are available to the state through the Older Americans Act, including the National Family Caregiver Program, so as not to require an increase in the required local share.
-Such state or local shares/matches should not be required to come from existing program funds.

-- Distributing State Funding for Senior Services monies using the existing structure created to administer Older Americans Act funds.
-DRCOG also supports the equitable distribution of the federal and state funds to the AAAs based on the needs and contribution of each region. - ➤ Reexamination of the state procedures and distribution formulas for federal and state funds to ensure adequate funds are available to urbanized areas to meet the needs of older adults. - Long-Term Care.
+Such state or local shares/matches should not be required to come from existing program funds. - Distributing State Funding for Senior Services monies using the existing structure created to administer Older Americans Act funds.
+DRCOG also supports the equitable distribution of the federal and state funds to the AAAs based on the needs and contribution of each region. - Reexamination of the state procedures and distribution formulas for federal and state funds to ensure adequate funds are available to urbanized areas to meet the needs of older adults. - Long-Term Care.
 Older adults living in long-term care communities (i.e., nursing homes and assisted living) are some of the most vulnerable members of the regional community.
 As the Long-Term Care Ombudsman for the region, DRCOG is an advocate for the rights of residents in long-term care communities and for improvement in the quality of care in such facilities.
 DRCOG supports increases in consumer protections for older adults and their caregivers and, in particular, legislation strengthening the role of the long-term care ombudsman as a resident/consumer advocate.
+DRCOG urges the state, when making decisions regarding funding for long-term care communities, to structure such funding to protect the quality of care for residents.

+DRCOG supports increases in consumer protections for older adults and their caregivers and, in particular, legislation strengthening the role of the long-term care ombudsman as a resident/consumer advocate.

-DRCOG urges the state, when making decisions regarding funding for long-term care communities, to structure such funding to protect the quality of care for residents. - Planning for Services.
-The Older Americans Act mandates a critical role for the AAA: that of planning to meet the needs of older adults and distributing ederal funds under the act.
+- Planning for Services.
+The Older Americans Act mandates a critical role for the AAA: that of planning to meet the needs of older adults and distributing federal funds under the act.
 To reinforce this role at the state level, DRCOG supports state legislative and regulatory provisions reinforcing collaboration between the state and AAAs and recognizing their respective roles and interests, consistent with the Older Americans Act. - Coordination of Services.
 DRCOG works with other government agencies, service providers, private and nonprofit organizations and foundations to identify gaps in services and bring the interested parties together to address these gaps.
-DRCOG supports collaboration and partnerships to effectively and efficiently meet service needs consistent with DRCOG's role as an Area Agency on Aging. - ▶ Housing.
+DRCOG supports collaboration and partnerships to effectively and efficiently meet service needs consistent with DRCOG's role as an AAA. - Housing.
 Available, affordable and accessible housing is a concern for older adults.
 However, an equally critical concern is the ability to live independently.
 As individuals age, in-home and related services enable older persons to remain in their homes.
-DRCOG supports: - Increased funding and regulatory changes that improve the availability of these supportive services, while maintaining consumer protections for clients and family caregivers.